 Market Cap: C$22.78 million

-G6 Materials provides many commercial, research, and military applications, a low-cost graphene solutions company.
-They have a wholly-owned subsidiary called Graphene Laboratories that offers over 100 graphenes and graphene-related products to more than 14,000 customers worldwide through their eCommerce website.
+G6 Materials provides many commercial, research, and military applications; they are a low-cost graphene solutions company.
+They have a wholly-owned subsidiary, Graphene Laboratories, which offers over 100 graphenes and graphene-related products to more than 14,000 customers worldwide through their eCommerce website.
 Their most notable clients include Apple, Ford Motor Company, IBM, NASA, and Samsung Electronics.
-During mid-2021, two of their patent applications were granted patent status; one of which is graphene-enrichment-related, while the other is a water-soluble 3D printing material.
+During mid-2021, two of their patent applications were granted patent status; one is graphene-enrichment-related, while the other is a water-soluble 3D printing material.
 So now, G6 Materials’ intellectual property portfolio already has five (5) granted patents and five (5) filed patent applications.

 6. Haydale Graphene Industries